Parks Monuments Dedicated to Women

 Elizabeth Cady Stanton and Susan B. Anthony Monument

-A statue of women's rights pioneers Elizabeth Cady Stanton and Susan B. Anthony, the first monument in Central Park to honor a historical woman, is on its way thanks to the Monumental Women & Statue Fund!
-Learn more about the Stanton & Anthony Monument
+A statue of women's rights pioneers Elizabeth Cady Stanton, Susan B. Anthony, and Sojourner Truth, the first monument in Central Park to honor a historical woman, is on its way!
+Learn more

 Joan of Arc in Riverside Park